-It’s the mission statement of The Weeknd canon, not only one of the first singles to shoot him into prominence but also an epitomizing experience that set the scene for his slow-rolling, profanity-laced, heart-on-a-sleeve output that continued (and continues) through the decade.
+It’s the mission statement of The Weeknd canon, not only one of the first singles to shoot him into prominence at the turn of the decade but also an epitomizing experience that set the scene for his slow-rolling, profanity-laced, heart-on-a-sleeve output that continues to this day. –Kevin Rutherford

 There’s a delicate shift between Tesfaye’s lower register and falsetto; with some artists it’s a noticeable leap, others an effortless, silky-smooth transition.
-On “The Knowing” it’s barely even there, a natural progression as his vocal rises from wistful repetition of “I know everything” to the three-minute-mark higher register that acts as a extended climax over rolling waves of electric guitar.
+On “The Knowing” it’s barely even there, a natural progression as his vocal rises from wistful repetition of “I know everything” to the three-minute-mark higher register that acts as a extended climax over rolling waves of electric guitar. –Kevin Rutherford

 Was there a time when the Weeknd didn’t appear as the second coming of the King of Pop himself?
 If there was, mark down his “Dirty Diana” redo as the moment where he completed his transformation.
-Blaring, buzzing synths like those he’d adopt in later material highlight the important nuances that allowed this cover to stand out as homage rather than mimicry.
+Blaring, buzzing synths like those he’d adopt in later material highlight the important nuances that allowed this cover to stand out as homage rather than mimicry. –Kevin Rutherford

 What starts as some sort of lilting Lana Del Rey–esque intro shifts into “XO,” the first half of a hybrid track that evokes a drug-filled evening atop the roof of some not-so-extravagant digs.
-It’s “The Host” that highlights something far more sinister, a sparse expanse of regurgitating synths trudging beneath commands to just “ride it out.”
+It’s “The Host” that highlights something far more sinister, a sparse expanse of regurgitating synths trudging beneath commands to just “ride it out.” –Kevin Rutherford

 There’s much to discuss on the seven-and-a-half-minute title track from the Weeknd’s debut studio album.
-The centerpiece comes halfway through, when the dude goes all “Pyramids” on us with a sudden axing of the momentum to discuss both the spoils of fame and that which spoiled it, turning the dial up to menacing with the sound of a female scream.
+The centerpiece comes halfway through, when the dude goes all “Pyramids” on us with a sudden axing of the momentum to discuss both the spoils of fame and that which spoiled it, turning the dial up to menacing with the sound of a female scream. –Kevin Rutherford

 Calling one’s tour the King of the Fall tour apparently necessitated a song to go with it; enter this July 2014 track, with a video that predates his new album by a year on the dot.
-“King of the Fall” acts as a warning: the Weeknd is Mr. Steal Yo Girl, and if you bring her to one of his shows, all apologies.
+“King of the Fall” acts as a warning: the Weeknd is Mr. Steal Your Girl, and if you bring her to one of his shows, all apologies.
 Except not really.